aragon/aragon-wiki/docs/jobs/openings/DAC-Project_Manager.md

 ### Requirements

-- Proven experience working as a project manager in a startup environment.
+- Proven experience working as a project manager or a CTO in a startup environment.
 - Able to adapt agile methodologies to the particular project and team dynamic and naturally adopts the servant-leader approach.
 - Experience managing remote teams across multiple time zones.
 - Experience managing teams using github.